 The rapidity of progress in aviation in the world today is so pronounced that this era may softly be termed as an era of aviation.
 It is a matter of gravitation for use to know that our country is already on the air map of the world, with its cities linked with the important cities of the world.
 The importance of aeronautics and its allied techniques warrants the necessity of imparting education in the field, in order to see many of the youngsters take to the air and encourage the aviation industry.
 In order to become an aircraft maintenance engineer, one should obtain the license from the Director General of Civil Aviation (DGCA), Govt. of India.

 This Institute is approved by DGCA under CAR Section 2, Series ‘E’, Part VIII to conduct Aircraft Maintenance Engineering (AME) training in Mechanical Stream (Heavy Aeroplane, Light Aeroplane, Piston Engine, and Jet Engine).
-This Approval shall cease to be in force with effect from 1st August 2020.

 Further this Institute is approved by DGCA under CAR 147 (Basic) to conduct Basic Aircraft Maintenance Training Course in Category B1.1 (Aeroplane Turbine).